 Are you looking for a way to reduce your taxable income?
 For many, the easiest way is to claim popular tax deductions that immediately reduce your taxable income.

-Some of the most common tax deductions include student loan interest, retirement plan contributions and home mortgage interest.
-But these aren’t the only tax deductions you might be eligible for.
+Some of the most common tax deductions include student loan interest and retirement plan contributions that don’t require filing an itemized tax return.